bg5fxp-JF/lesson-planning/week1-day1-2-javascript-foundations-react-setup.md

 	);
 }

-export default App;
+export default ComponentsLesson;
 ```

 **Congratulations!
-You just built your React Learning Hub homepage!** 🎉
+You just built your first React component lesson!** 🎉

+**Navigation tip:** Click the logo or "Home" in the navigation to go back to your Dashboard!

 ---

-## 📝 Your Challenge: Customize Your Learning Hub!
+## 📝 Your Challenge: Customize Your Component Lesson!
 (30 minutes)

-Now it's your turn to make this Learning Hub truly yours.
+Now it's your turn to make this component lesson truly yours.
 Here's what to do:

 ### Your Task:

-Modify the code to include YOUR real information:
+Modify the ComponentsLesson.jsx to include YOUR real information:

 1. **Change the personal details** to match you
 2. **Add/remove hobbies** that you actually enjoy